rotorr/aks-workshop-Jorge/aks-cluster-upgrade.md

 aks-nodepool1-33528281-vmss00000c   NotReady   <none>   94s   v1.30.0   10.224.0.8    <none>        Ubuntu 22.04.5 LTS   5.15.0-1074-azure   containerd://1.7.23-1
 ```

-In the above, notice all the single instance terminations and think about the impact that could have on your running application
+In the above, notice all the single instance terminations and think about the impact that could have on your running application.
-It would eventually make sense to increase all of their replica counts and implement PodDisruptionBudgets for those as well
+It would eventually make sense to increase all of their replica counts and implement `PodDisruptionBudgets` for those as well
-but thats out of scope for this excercise.
+but that's out of scope for this exercise.

 ## BONUS: Enable Automatic Upgrades to the 'patch' channel and set a Planned Maintenance Window